 As Sam Woodhouse, co-founder of The San Diego Repertory Theatre expressed to the San Diego Union-Tribune, “Danah was a beacon of support for progressive art in San Diego.
 She was a giant in our cultural community.”

-While Danah is no longer with us, her legacy continues through the work of her children.
-Years ago, she established the Lynn Fayman Fund for Dance, a legacy fund at The San Diego Foundation that is now managed by her three sons Corey, Bruce and Fred.
+While Danah is no longer with us, her legacy continues through her children’s work.
+Years ago, she established the Lynn Fayman Fund for Dance, a legacy fund at San Diego Foundation that is now managed by her three sons Corey, Bruce and Fred.

 All three are artists in their own personal and professional lives and value the opportunity they have to continue supporting organizations in line with the family’s passions.